CmlLib/CmlLib.Core-wiki/en/cmllib.core/more-apis/rules.md

 ### Built-in Implementation

-The built-in implementation of `IRulesEvaluator`, named `RulesEvaluator`, behaves identically to the Mojang Launcher’s implementation.
+The built-in implementation of `IRulesEvaluator`, named `RulesEvaluator`, behaves identically to the Mojang Launcher's implementation.
 In most cases, this implementation is sufficient.

 If you need custom behavior, you can implement your own `IRulesEvaluator`.
-You can set your `IRulesEvaluator` in [minecraftlauncherparameters.md](minecraftlauncherparameters.md "mention").
+You can set your `IRulesEvaluator` in [MinecraftLauncherParameters](minecraftlauncherparameters.md).

 ## RulesEvaluatorContext

 `RulesEvaluatorContext` represents the current environment information for evaluating the given rules.
-This includes the OS type, version, architecture, and list of enabled features currently running.&#x20;
+This includes the OS type, version, architecture, and list of enabled features currently running.

 The code below creates a `RulesEvaluatorContext` that represents the current environment.